FreeBSD: Installers

 From version 2.0 to 8.4, FreeBSD used the sysinstall program as its main installer.
 It was written in C by Jordan Hubbard.
 It uses a text user interface, and is divided into a number of menus and screens that can be used to configure and control the installation process.
 It can also be used to install Ports and Packages as an alternative to the command-line interface.

 The sysinstall utility is now considered deprecated in favor of bsdinstall, a new installer which was introduced in FreeBSD 9.0. bsdinstall is "a lightweight replacement for sysinstall" that was written in sh.
 According to OSNews, "It has lost some features while gaining others, but it is a much more flexible design, and will ultimately be significant improvement".

 Shell

-The default FreeBSD shell is the tcsh shell for root, and the Almquist shell (sh) for regular users.
+Prior to 14.0, the default login shell was tcsh for root and the Almquist shell (sh) for regular users.
+Starting with 14.0, the default shell is sh for both root and regular users.
 The default scripting shell is the Almquist shell.